benphelps/benphelps/README.md

 ###

-<p align="left">Hey, I'm Ben, currently working with Next.js as a full-stack software engineer.<br><br>My current hobby project is [Homepage](https://github.com/benphelps/homepage), a highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.</p>
+<p align="left">Hey, I'm Ben, currently working with Next.js as a full-stack software engineer.<br><br>My current hobby project is <a href="https://github.com/benphelps/homepage">Homepage</a>, a highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.</p>

 ###